jim60105/YoutubeSegmentDownloader/README.md

 Please download and install with the **setup.exe**

-- Checking upgrade automatically when this software is started
+- Automatically check for upgrades when launching this software
 - Setup will install .NET 6.0 Runtime for you
 - Setting shortcuts on the Desktop and Start Up Menu